Everyday low prices. Free Shipping Over $249. Or $29.99 Flat Rate Over $100

 The Bullseye Pistol Shrimp has a specialized claw that creates a loud clicking noise when it is open or closed.
 You can hear this noise from outside the aquarium if you listen closely.
 The Bullseye Pistol Shrimp uses this claw to ward off predators and knock over potential prey.
 It will scavenge the aquarium eating bits of algae and scraps of meaty food.
 Unlike most other Pistol Shrimp the Bullseye Pistol Shrimp does not create a symbiotic relationship with gobies.
 It prefers to live by itself.

-Predators: Triggers, larger Hawkfish, Groupers, Lionfish, and large predatory Wrasses may eat Tiger Pistol Shrimp.
+Predators: Triggers, larger Hawkfish, Groupers, Lionfish, and large predatory Wrasses may eat Bullseye Pistol Shrimp.
 They are best kept with reef safe fish.

 Feeding: Offer the Bullseye Pistol Shrimp small pieces of meaty foods.